Know Your Risk Before It Strikes

 Two new Harvard studies have added to the confusion.
-You may have seen news headlines like, “Fish oil slashes heart risk,” “No health benefits in fish oil,” “Fish oil may lower heart attack and stroke risk” and “Rival studies: Fish oil is good for your heart — or maybe not.”
+You may have seen news headlines like, “Fish oil slashes heart risk,” “No health benefits in fish oil,” “Fish oil may lower stroke and heart attack risk” and “Rival studies: Fish oil is good for your heart — or maybe not.”
 So who is right?
 Here is a closer look at the two studies, key BaleDoneen takeaways and the facts you need to protect your arterial wellness.

 How were these studies done and how credible are they?